 3. Testimonia.
-These are to be found in vol. 1 of the present edition.
+These are to be found in volume 1 of the present edition.
 I have provided only a small sampling of what I consider to be the most interesting and important among the thousands of Testimonia provided by ancient Greek and Latin writers concerning the life and works of Hesiod.
 The Testimonia are divided into those concerning Hesiod's life, his works, and his influence and reception, with further subdivisions in each case.
 Readers should bear in mind that, while these classifications are useful, they are sometimes somewhat artificial; cross-references should help to direct readers to particularly important areas of overlap but can provide only a minimal orientation.
-A model and an indispensable help in the collection of these Testimonia was provided by the corresponding section in Felix Jacoby's edition of the Theogony;29 the reader who wishes to compare my collection with his will be aided in doing so by the concordance of the two collections of Testimonia at the back of this volume.
+A model and an indispensable help in the collection of these Testimonia was provided by the corresponding section in Felix Jacoby's edition of the Theogony; 25 the reader who wishes to compare my collection with his will be aided in doing so by the concordance of the two collections of Testimonia at the back of this volume.

-29 Felix Jacoby, ed., Hestodi Carmina.
-Pars I: Theogonia (Berlin 1930), pp. 106-35.
+25 Jacoby, Hesiodi Carmina, pp. 106-35.